ioBroker/ioBroker.iot/README.md

 * **smart.lastCommand** contains the received text including an info on type of query (intent).
 Example: "askDevice Status Rasenmäher"
 * **smart.lastCommandObj*** contains an JSON string that can be parsed to an object containing the following information
   * **words** contains the received words in an array
   * **intent** contains the type of query.
-Possible values currently are "askDevice", "controlDevice", "actionStart", "actionEnd", "askWhen", "askWhere", "askWho"
+Possible values currently are:
+    * v1 Skill: "askDevice", "controlDevice", "actionStart", "actionEnd", "askWhen", "askWhere", "askWho"
+    * v2 Skill: "queryIntent" when full said text was captured, "controlDevice" for fallback with only partial text
   * **deviceId** contains a deviceId identifying the device the request was sent to, delivered by Amazon, will be empty string if not provided
+  * **deviceRoom** contains a mapped room identifier you can configure in iot admin UI for collected deviceIds
   * **sessionId** contains a sessionId of the Skill session, should be the same if multiple commands were spoken, delivered by Amazon, will be empty string if not provided
   * **userId** contains a userId from the device owner (or maybe later the user that was interacting with the skill), delivered by Amazon, will be empty string if not provided
+  * **userName** contains a mapped username you can configure in iot admin UI for collected userIds

  More details on how the words are detected and what type of queries the Alexa Custom Skill differentiates please check https://forum.iobroker.net/viewtopic.php?f=37&t=17452 .